-If you’ve had endometrial cancer in the past, it’s going to make it more difficult for you to qualify for life insurance.
+If you’ve had endometrial cancer in the past, you’re going to face some unique challenges when shopping for life insurance.

-However, if you’ve fully recovered from your cancer treatments, you may be able to qualify for a policy at a decent rating.
+If you’ve fully recovered from your cancer treatments, you may be able to buy a policy at a decent rating.

 To help you determine whether you would qualify and at what rating, we’ve put together a complete guide to insurance underwriting for applicants that have had endometrial cancer.